Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 Make use of the `/execute as` command to do these commands on other players.
 The commands here do not have selectors themselves.

 All the commands here must be called via `/scriptevent`, each will have an unique identifier and a namespace, which is `ecs` / `cmd`.

+For commands that accept commands themselves, [**do not put the slash in front of the command inside**](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/entity?view=minecraft-bedrock-stable#runcommand).

 ## playmusic